JeffreySarnoff/ArbNumerics.jl/README.md

 - Arb tracks numerical errors automatically using the midpoint-radius representation of an interval.

 - Arb is designed to provide evaluands that contain the veridical numerical result.
-- Arb uses algorithms with provable error bounds foe multiprecision mathematical functions.
+- Arb uses algorithms with provable error bounds for multiprecision mathematical functions.

 - The code is thread-safe, portable, and extensively tested.
 The library outperforms others.